pyrocko/grond/README.md

       # Number of iterations to operate in 'directed' phase
       niterations: 10000

-      # Multiplicator for width of sampler distribution at end of this phase
+      # Multiplicator for width of sampler distribution to start with
       scatter_scale_begin: 2.0

       # Multiplicator for width of sampler distribution at end of this phase
       scatter_scale_end: 0.5